spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 {{<featured/picture
-  src="2023/01/01hw-g2ky-z3ds-fhjx.jpeg"
+  src="2023/01/01hw-grf6-ej4g-82je.jpeg"
-  description="Alexis VanBuren’s application was approved in August, but was delayed another three months after her mortgage company needed to update some of the information it had provided." caption="Alexis VanBuren’s application was approved in August, but was delayed another three months after her mortgage company needed to update some of the information it had provided." credit="Amanda Berg / For Spotlight PA"
+  description="Pennsylvania received $350 million in federal aid for mortgage relief.
+The Pennsylvania Homeowner Assistance Fund opened in February 2022." caption="Pennsylvania received $350 million in federal aid for mortgage relief.
+The Pennsylvania Homeowner Assistance Fund opened in February 2022." credit="Amanda Berg / For Spotlight PA"
 >}}

-### ‘The power has now been off all week’
+### ‘The power has been off now all week’

 While mortgage companies are mostly required to pause the foreclosure process after someone applies to PAHAF, no similar restrictions exist for utility companies.